dirtyjtag/DirtyJTAG/README.md

 * document the backup of the st-link dongle proprietary firmware before flashing
 * add docker documentation
 * document how to flash a bluepill just with a usb-serial adaptor
+* make stickers label with the JTAG pinout to glue on the stlinkv2 dongle

 ## Inspiration